Home » Blog » Fentanyl Addiction : Understanding Facts About the Deadliest Drug in America

 The National Center for Health Statistics, part of the CDC, tracks rates of drug overdose and other substance use behaviors.
 They recently released a report investigating the drugs most frequently involved in drug overdose deaths from 2011 to 2016.
 Opioids have long topped the list, with oxycodone ranking first in 2011 and heroin from 2012 through 2015.
 Now, however, fentanyl has risen to the top of the overdose list.
 This new result is what makes it the deadliest drug in America.

 Equally shocking is the overall rate of overdose deaths.
 From 2011 to 2016, the age-adjusted rate of deaths due to heroin more than tripled.
 Meanwhile, the numbers of fentanyl-related overdose deaths doubled every year from 2013 to 2016.
 The skyrocketing prices of fentanyl deaths and the declining life expectancy in a country as wealthy as the USA do not match other countries with the same financial power.

 The report also showed that many people do not just have one drug in their system.
-For example, 4,600 people who died of overdose had both fentanyl (a central nervous system depressant, or “downer”) and cocaine (a central nervous system stimulant, or “upper”) in their system at once.
-This suggests that many people continue to use multiple drugs, requiring a comprehensive approach to opioid addiction treatment.
+For example, 4,600 people who died of an overdose had both fentanyl (a central nervous system depressant, or “downer”) and cocaine (a central nervous system stimulant, or “upper”) in their system at once.
+These numbers suggest that many people continue to use multiple drugs, requiring a comprehensive approach to opioid addiction treatment.

 This powerful drug binds to opioid receptors throughout the body and crosses the blood-brain barrier to bind to receptors in the brain, too.
 These receptors control pain and emotions.
 When this binding occurs, the brain is hit with a flood of the chemical dopamine.
-This leads to a feeling of euphoria and deep relaxation.
+This chemical reaction leads to a feeling of euphoria and deep relaxation.
 This “high” is the reason that people begin taking fentanyl.
 In many cases, they use fentanyl to numb physical or emotional pain.